Full-Service 3D Printers

 - All work must be setup according to our file prep guidelines.
 We will not correct any files that are setup incorrectly.
 They will be returned for correction.

-- Turnaround time currently is one week.
+- Turnaround time for full-service printing (uPrint and Form1+) will vary and is subject to change.
+Self-service MakerBots are available on a first-come, first-serve basis.
 All jobs must be paid for with your FIT ID card before the job is released.

-- Please come to the PrintFX service desk in Pomerantz D529A to complete a 3D Printing Order Form.
+- For both Full and self service 3D printing, please come to the PrintFX service desk in Pomerantz D529A to complete a 3D Printing Order Form.